-In summary, although the true generative factors underlying the two real datasets are unknown, the latent space disentanglement via bfVAE assessed by FVH-LT is interpretable and consistent with domain knowledge.
-Specifically, for the white wine data, LD1 is associated with fixed acidity, citric acid, and pH, reflecting the wine acidity profile.
-LD2 is associated with chlorides, and LD3 with volatile acidity.
-LD4 encodes free sulfur dioxide and sulphates that are common preservatives to stabilize and protect wine from microbial activity.
-LD5 is strongly associated with density, alcohol, residual sugar, and total sulfur dioxide, which are characteristics related to wine flavor.
-LD6 is non-informative.
-In the 2018 FIFA data, LD1 is strongly associated with Distance Covered, Fouls Committed, and Yellow cards -- reflecting physical exertion and disciplinary intensity.
-LD2 encodes Goal Scored and On-Target, representing attacking play.
-LD3 encodes Ball Possession, Attempts, Blocked, Corners, Pass Accuracy, and Passes, encapsulating possession-based play and attacking build up.
-LD4 to LD6 are noninformative.
+The outputs from FVH-LT and DBSR-LS can be combined with domain knowledge to yield the highest utility.
+For RNA-seq, prior pan-cancer studies show that gene-expression variation is strongly organized by tissue/cell-of-origin and by pathway-level programs \citep{Hoadley2018, Peng2015, SanchezVega2018, Thorsson2018}.
+Thus the uncovered latent structure can be interpreted in light of the known biology of pan-cancer transcriptomes to make the best of the result.
+For white wine, LD1 is associated with fixed acidity, citric acid, and pH, reflecting the wine acidity profile; LD2 is associated with chlorides; LD3 with volatile acidity; LD4 is strongly associated with density, alcohol, residual sugar, and total sulfur dioxide, which are characteristics related to wine flavor.
+LD5 and LD6 is non-informative.
+In the 2018 FIFA data, LD1 is strongly associated with Distance Covered, Goal Scored, and Off-Target -- reflecting match intensity and attacking activity.
+LD2 encodes Goal Scored, with weaker associations to On-Target, Offsides, Saves, and Free Kicks, representing scoring-related attacking outcomes.LD3 is associated with Fouls Committed, Red Card, Free Kicks, and Ball Possession, reflecting game control.
+LD4 shows structure with strong associations to On-Target, Ball Possession, Attempts, Blocked, Corners, Pass Accuracy, and Passes, corresponding to attacking buildup and shot creation.LD5 and LD6 are noninformative.

-We also explored the application of the FVH-LT in bf-CVAE on the white wine data, given that it contains label information $Y$ (wine quality).
-We aim to leverage $Y$to identify features that are most relevant to $Y$, so as to improve the efficiency of targeted content generation given a certain condition in $Y$.
-The detailed implementation of bf-CVAE and the full FVH-LT results are provided in App.~J. Tab.~\ref{tab:cvae_quality} reports the last row of the FVH-LT heatmap, which summarizes how each feature varies when perturbing the conditioning variable $Y$.
-We observe that volatile acidity (VC), chlorides (C), density (D), and alcohol (A) exhibit the highest variance from traversing $Y$, indicating strong relations with wine quality and consistency with domain knowledge (see App.~Q).
-Leveraging these findings, a wine manufacture can fix $Y$ at a high-quality score, randomly sample along LDs that exhibits strong associations between the four input features (VC, C, D, A) and $Y$, and feed these samples to the decoder to generate feature combinations that could potentially yield a new wine with the targeted high-quality score.
+We also applied FVH-LT in the bf-CVAE model on the white wine dataset given that it contains label $Y$ (wine quality).
+The implementation of bf-CVAE and full FVH-LT results are provided in App.~\ref{app:CVAE_wine}.
+Tab.~\ref{tab:cvae_quality} shows the last row of the LD-feature association matrix with LT on the conditioning variable $Y$.
+VC, C, D, and A exhibit the highest variance, indicating strong relations with wine quality and consistency with domain knowledge (see App.~\ref{app:wine_knowledge}).
+These results suggest a potential use case for conditional generation: a wine manufacture could fix $Y$ at a high-quality score, sample informative LDs that exhibits strong associations between these four features, and feed the samples to the decoder to generate candidate feature profiles for wines targeting that quality level.